sivanadler/foodie-cli-application/README.md

 Mod 1 Final Project

 ## INSTALL
 In order to run this app, first clone down this repo to your local machine.
-Next, run 'bundle install' in your terminal, then you need to create a database and populate it with some seed data.
-You can do this by running rake db:migrate and then rake db:seed in your terminal.
+Next, run 'bundle install' in your terminal.
+Before launching the app, you need to launch our database.
+In your terminal, run 'rake db:migrate' and then 'rake db:seed'.
+We've seeded some starting data, so you'll want to see that on your local machine.
+You, as a user, can also add data to the database as you navigate through the app, but this seeded data will help you start out.

 ## DESCRIPTION
 Okay, you've got our gems and you've got our code.
 Now, let's get started.
 FOODIE is an app where you (a user) can post about food you LOVE (or HATE), write a description and rate what you ate.
 A user can also look up what/where to eat.
 When a user creates their profile, they save information like "Fav Food", which they can search by in this app to find restaurants that serve that item.
 There are many ways to search, you'll have to download the app to find out the rest!